IDNI/tau-lang/README.md

 ```

 where `tau_rec_relation` stands for a tau recurrence relations, `tau_rec_relation`
-for a tau recursive relation, `bf_rec_relation` for a bf recursive relation and
+for a tau recursive relation, `term_rec_relation` for a term recursive relation and
 `tau` stands for a tau formula.

 Thus, they are a collection of Tau recurrence relations and a main formula, p.e.: